instruritesh/ZStreamingQuote/README.md

 2) MySQL database to be installed in the system/server for storing quotes, otherwise quote query will fail.
 For guide to install MySQL, check out the link: http://www.tutorialspoint.com/mysql/mysql-installation.htm

-3) Default MySQL database name 'ZStreamingQuotesDB' should be present.
+3) Default MySQL database name ```ZStreamingQuotesDB``` should be present.
 The database name can be configured.

+4) User requires to be logged in Zerodha Kite system, since apikey, userid and public token is required to run the system.

 # Installation